The 2175 {\AA} dust feature in star-forming galaxies at $1.3\le z\le 1.8$: the dependence on stellar mass and specific star formation rate: Methodology

-Figure \ref{fig:Mstar_vs_SFRUV} shows the distribution of the $M_\ast$ and UV-based dust-corrected SFR for the sample together with the local starburst sample (Section \ref{sec:local}).
+Figure \ref{fig:Mstar_vs_SFRUV} shows the distribution of the $M_\ast$ and UV-based dust-corrected SFR for the sample, together with the local starburst sample (Section \ref{sec:local}).
 Our galaxies lie closely along a linear relation (cyan line in the figure)

-with standard deviation of $0.18~\mathrm{dex}$.
-For reference, the main sequence $M_\ast$--SFR relations from the literature are shown, which are all converted to a \citet{2003PASP..115..763C} IMF if necessary.
+with a standard deviation of $0.18~\mathrm{dex}$.
+For reference, the MS $M_\ast$--SFR relations from the literature are shown and are all converted to a \citet{2003PASP..115..763C} IMF if necessary.
 Our sample is in good agreement with the relation derived at $z=1.5\textrm{--}2.0$ by \citet{2014ApJ...795..104W}.
-The \citet{2014ApJ...795..104W} relation precisely matches in normalization at $M_\ast\sim10^{10}~M_\odot$ the relation at the median redshift ($z=1.56$) based on the time-dependent parametrization derived by \citet{2014ApJS..214...15S}, while better recovering the low-mass end slope.
-The agreement of our sample with the literature main sequence relations demonstrates that our sample is representative of main-sequence galaxies at these epochs.
-We will use the \citet{2014ApJ...795..104W} relation to compute the offsets ($\Delta \log \mathrm{sSFR}\equiv \log~(\mathrm{sSFR}/\left<\mathrm{sSFR}\right>_\mathrm{MS})$ where the subscript MS stands for Main Sequence) from the main sequence for our sample in Section \ref{sec:discussion:comparison}.
-For local sources, we constructed the main sequence relation combining the \citet{2014ApJS..214...15S} relation at $z=0.01$ ($M_\ast\ge10^{9.66}~M_\odot$) and the one from \citet{2015ApJ...801L..29R} ($<10^{9.66}~M_\odot$) for better reproducing the low-mass slope.
+The \citet{2014ApJ...795..104W} relation precisely matches in normalization at $M_\ast\sim10^{10}~M_\odot$ the relation at the median redshift ($z=1.56$) based on the time-dependent parameterization derived by \citet{2014ApJS..214...15S} while better recovering the low-mass end slope.
+The agreement of our sample with the literature MS relations demonstrates that our sample is representative of MS galaxies at these epochs.
+We will use the \citet{2014ApJ...795..104W} relation to compute the offsets ($\Delta \log \mathrm{sSFR}\equiv \log\mathrm{sSFR}/\left<\mathrm{sSFR}\right>_\mathrm{MS}$) from the MS for our sample in Section \ref{sec:discussion:comparison}.
+For local sources, we constructed the MS relation combining the \citet{2014ApJS..214...15S} relation at $z=0.01$ ($M_\ast\ge10^{9.66}~M_\odot$) and the one from \citet[][$<10^{9.66}~M_\odot$]{2015ApJ...801L..29R} for better reproducing the low-mass slope.

-It should be noted that our sample of galaxies at high redshift have higher sSFRs, by roughly $\sim0.5~\mathrm{dex}$, than the local ``starburst'' sample.
-However, relative to the evolving main sequence, it is the local starburst sample that has the higher $\Delta \log \mathrm{sSFR}$ on average.
-One might surmise that the high redshift galaxies have had a more steady recent SFR history than the local starbursts which have indeed likely experienced a recent short-lived ``burst" in SFR.
+It should be noted that our sample of galaxies at high redshift has higher sSFRs, by roughly $0.5~\mathrm{dex}$, than the local ``starburst'' sample.
+However, relative to the evolving MS, it is the local starburst sample that has the higher $\Delta \log \mathrm{sSFR}$, on average.
+One might surmise that the high-redshift galaxies have had a more steady recent SFH than the local starbursts, which have indeed likely experienced a recent short-lived ``burst'' in SFR.
 This distinction will become significant in our interpretation (Section \ref{sec:discussion:interpretation}).